dev4press/gd-bbpress-tools/readme.txt

 = Will this plugin work with standalone bbPress installation? = No. This plugin requires the plugin versions of bbPress 2.5 or higher.

+= Click on Quote button doesn't add quoted content? = This happens if the plugin's JavaScript is not loaded.
+Make sure that both CSS and JavaScript options are enabled.
+If that doesn't help, make sure to enable 'Always Include' option too.

+= Some features not working with BuddyPress group forums? = This happens if the plugin's JavaScript is not loaded.
+Make sure that both CSS and JavaScript options are enabled and 'Always Include' option is also enabled.

 = When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
 [GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.